sonata-project/SonataAdminBundle/docs/reference/configuration.rst

                 # The default javascript list:
                 - bundles/sonataadmin/app.js
+                - bundles/sonataform/app.js

-            # javascript paths to add to the page in addition to the list above
+            # javascripts to add to the page in addition to the list above
             extra_javascripts: []

             # javascript paths to remove from the page